redindian/homebridge-home-easy/README.md

 # Configuration

-You can use the username, password and host to configure the plugin automatically using:
+You can use the ip_address, username and password to configure the plugin automatically using:
-Configuration sample:

  ```
 "platforms": [